railsbridge-boston/docs-hardfork/sites/en/installfest/installfest.md

 run Ruby code.
 Work through these sections in order, and ask questions if you get stuck!
 That's what the TAs and instructors are here for.

-When you are done with all the steps, find a staff member to go through the checklist with you.
+When you are done with all the steps, find a TA to go through the checklist with you.

 ### 1. Set Up Your Programming Environment